dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ### ValidateIris

 This option to force validation of parsed IRIs was only used in the Turtle parsers and can now be specified in the constructor of those parsers.

+### InternUris
+This options has been removed.
+The UriFactory class will be refactored to allow the creation of factories that do not intern URIs with a default root implementation that does.